Viva Communications: VMX

+Viva One

 Viva-Psicom Publishing

 Viva PSICOM Publishing Corporation (Viva PSICOM) is a publishing company jointly owned by Viva Communications and the Gabriel family.
 It was founded in 1990 by Arnel Jose Gabriel as a small desktop publisher, which later evolved into publishing the first Filipino wholly owned trade newspaper, the now-defunct Philippine IT Update.

 The company, then known as PSICOM, rose to fame through the Diary ng Panget tetralogy authored by HaveYouSeenThisGirL.

 In August 2013, Viva Communications acquired 50% of the company stocks, and it was later renamed as Viva-Psicom.